 A person commits the crime of first degree assault by:

-Serious bodily injury causes severe and permanent or lasting impairment to any part of the body.
+Serious bodily injury means any harm to the body that causes severe, permanent, or protracted loss of or impairment to the health or of the function of any part of the body.
 For example, multiple broken bones or a severe burn would probably be considered serious bodily injury.

 People act purposely when they intend to cause a particular result or engage in a particular course of conduct.
 Intentionally kicking someone in head and causing numerous fractured bones and internal bleeding would probably be considered first degree assault.